ome/omero-guides/training.rst

 This chapter describes a setup of a training OMERO.server at your institution.
-Further, it gives overview of the other training resources as well as hints for trainers about how to present OMERO in a training session.
+Further, it gives overview of the other training resources as well as hints for trainers about how to present OMERO during a training session.

 Resources
 ---------